Elisa Durán

-Elisa Antonia Durán Barrera (born 16 January 2002) is a Chilean footballer who plays as a midfielder for Colo-Colo and the Chile women's national football team.
+Elisa Antonia Durán Barrera (born 16 January 2002) is a Chilean footballer who plays as a midfielder for Colo-Colo.

 Club career

 Durán played for Colo-Colo U-17 team in 2017 and 2018, winning the championship in both seasons.

 In 2019, Durán graduated to Colo-Colo's first team, debuting at the Chilean women's football championship.
 During the season, Durán scored a goal on her team's victory against rivals Universidad de Chile.

 International career

 Durán was part of the Chile's U-17 squad that competed at the 2018 South American U-17 Women's Championship.

 In 2019, Durán was selected as part of the team that competed at the 2019 FIFA Women's World Cup held in France, being the youngest player of the squad.
 She did not play at the World Cup.

+In both 2020 and 2022, she made appearances for the under-20 team in the South American Championships and the 2022 South American Games.